Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Phone first thing in the morning.
 Opening emails before you've established a baseline launches you straight into Yellow — sometimes Red — before the day has started.
 Even 20 minutes of buffer changes how the rest of the day runs.

 Working past your capacity.
 There's a point in every day where you stop doing quality work and start doing agitated work.
-Staying past that point deepens the Yellow state and makes it harder to come back down.
-Stopping there isn't laziness — it's regulation.
+Staying past that point deepens the Yellow and makes it harder to come back down.
+Stopping there isn't laziness.
+It's regulation.

 The wrong clients.
 Some clients consistently dysregulate you.
 That's information about the relationship — not a personal failing, not something to push through.